Kasey Renee Shaw (She/They) is the Editor-in-Chief at Cheat River Review

-Rachael Bradley (She/Her) is the Managing Editor and Creative Nonfiction Editor at Cheat River Review.
-An MFA candidate at West Virginia University, she splits her time between Appalachia, the Midwest, and the Pacific Northwest.
+Rachael is an MFA candidate at West Virginia University, and splits her time between Appalachia, the Midwest, and the Pacific Northwest.
 When she is not reading or writing, you can find her in the kitchen tending to her beloved sourdough starter.

 Leslie Wilbur (She/Her) is a first-year fiction writer in the MFA program.
 She is a former newspaper reporter and bicycle mechanic who likes tinkering with words and broken stuff.
 Her undergraduate degree is in journalism, from the University of Colorado, Boulder.
 Her work has appeared in Lady Churchill’s Rosebud Wristlet.